Igor-Palaguta/AsyncDispatcher/README.md

     [ operation_ async ];

-*   *ADSequence* - composite asynchronous operation that executes all operations sequentially
+*   *ADSequence* - composite asynchronous operation that executes all operations sequentially.

-All operations will be executed in predefined order
+All operations will be executed in predefined order.

-Can include any type of asynchronous operation as block operation or composite operation
+Can include any type of asynchronous operation as block operation or composite operation.

 *   *ADConcurrent* - composite asynchronous operation that executes all operations concurrently.

-All operations will be executed in any order
+All operations will be executed in any order.

-Can include any type of asynchronous operation as block operation or composite operation
+Can include any type of asynchronous operation as block operation or composite operation.

 Sample: